Campaign of the Month: June 2014

 San Succi is the former capital of The Republic of Sangria, and the largest city in the nation.
 With a population numbering around 145,000 before the civil war, many of its citizens were employed in the city’s limited industrial efforts, most of which were based on supporting the surrounding agricultural communities.

-Located in the heart of The District of Cundinamarca, along the Rio Verdi, the city is administered as the “Capital District”, and has autonomy in the management of its interests within the limits of the Constitution and the law.
-San Succi is a territorial entity of the first order, with administrative powers that the law gives to the nation’s districts.
-It consists of several localities and was the political, economic, administrative, industrial, artistic, cultural, sports and tourist epicenter of the country.
+Located in the heart of The District of Cundinamarca, along the Rio Verdi, the city was once administered as the “Capital District”, and had autonomy in the management of its interests within the limits of the national Constitution and the law.
+San Succi today has largely lost most of its political and economic interest in the nation.
+It remains an important industrial center in the nation, and is very much the heartland of the local district, both militarily and economically, but beyond its population and industry, is of little interest to the international community.

 In economic terms, San Succi was known for its economic strength associated with the size of its production facilities to create companies and do business.
 It was the main market of Sangria and the north-eastern natural region of the planet.
-It had the highest production income in the nation, prior to the war, and was second only to Ciudad Garcia in new industrial developments.
+It had the highest production income in the nation, prior to the 1000 Days War, and was second only to Ciudad Garcia in new industrial developments.
+It has since slumped in most of its innovation and lifestyle, relating closely to the rest of the nation.

-Located astride the Rio Verdi, the city is located along a high plateau sandwiched between the Valrea and Popayan Mountains_.
-The bulk of the city is located east of the river along the fringe of the Miranda Plains ( “Sabana de Miranda” ).
+Located astride the Rio Verdi, the city is located along a high plateau sandwiched between the Valrea and Popayan Mountains.
+The bulk of the city is located east of the river along the fringe of the “Sabana de Miranda”, a large stretch of open plains.
 At the city center, the river is 2640m above sea level.
-The Rio Verdi crosses south across the sabana, forming Tequendama Falls (Salto de Tequendama) to the south.
-Tributary rivers form valleys with flourishing villages, whose economy is based on agriculture, livestock raising and artisanal production.
+The Rio Verdi crosses south across the sabana, forming Tequendama Falls (“Salto de Tequendama”) to the south.
+Tributary rivers form valleys with flourishing villages, whose economy is based on agriculture, livestock raising and artistic house production.

 The city of San Succi has traditionally served as a commercial and financial center.
-The city had a thriving industrial sector for many years, but investment in its infrastructure and expansion, had shifted to the rebuilding efforts in The District of Garcia some years ago, and other than its garment industry, has remained stagnant for many years (since at least 2999 ).
+The city had a thriving industrial sector for many years, but investment in its infrastructure and expansion has shifted to the rebuilding efforts in The District of Garcia some years ago, and other than its garment industry, has remained stagnant for many years, since at least 2999.

-With the rise of General Pierre Garza, there has been a nationalization of both land and industry, placing an emphasis on traditional links to the church.
-Random arrests and executions have not helped in developing the economy following the initial fights in the capital, nor has it repaired much of the damage, though the government buildings (and main commons) did receive repairs to make them habitable and capable of supporting the military junta.
+With the rise of General Pierre Garza, there has been a regionalization of both land and industry, placing an emphasis on traditional links to the church.
+Random arrests and executions have not helped in developing the economy following the conflict in the capital, nor has it repaired much of the damage, though the government buildings (and main commons) did receive repairs to make them habitable and capable of supporting the military junta and subsequent civilian government.
 All other repair and construction efforts in the city have been concentrated on surviving industry in the city.

 The city of San Succi is presently dominated by open markets providing the sale of goods and services, primarily produce and clothing.
 The markets are controlled by various militant Tribals, who use them to support their efforts and operate them as a headquarters of sorts.
 Chief among these is the Koara Market, which is dominated by the sale of anything; from fruit and garments to building materials and tools.
 Warehouse space is at a premium, but easily acquired and cheaply protected.